 Americans somehow imagined happy French girls would always gather along flag-lined road and boulevards to greet the liberators.
 But any joy in post-Saddam Baghdad was muted and short-lived.

 Americans often belittle European reverence for NATO and the European Union.
-Without a recent war fought on its own soil, Americans fail to comprehend that those battlefields, those now-overgrown bunkers and trenches, are actually in someone’s back yard.
-Europeans are still digging up dangerous undetonated World War II bombs.
+Without a recent war fought on its own soil, Americans fail to comprehend that those battlefields, those now-overgrown bunkers and trenches, are actually in someone’s backyard.
+Europeans are still digging up dangerous undetonated World War II bombs to this day.

 On D-Day’s anniversaries, America portrays itself as the country many wish it to be — a fresh, idealistic, wealthy democracy eager to make sacrifices for the greater, and common, good.
 And it really was that way on June 6, 1944.
 But it was not the only way.